 I say all this because unlike the stereotype, so-called “criminals” do not just come from broken homes, nor are they inherently deviant.
 Making mistakes is the human condition; it’s just that some are worse or result in more serious consequences than others.

 Like all persons who find themselves incarcerated, I have spent endless hours reflecting on my life trying to understand how I got myself into such a predicament.
 It has taken a lot of soul searching to trace the path that led to where I am today.
 I believe there were two pivotal moments during my adolescence that led me to this place in life.
 And had I known what I know now, my life would be very different.

 Both my parents were hard workers, particularly my mother.
 To better her financial and social position, my mother purchased a convenience store in D.C., but this came with consequences.
 Essentially, I lost my mother because she worked day and night, seven days a week.

 By the time I was 14, my parents were going through a divorce, and I can recall a distinct moment when I made one of many mistakes to follow.
 One morning, I asked my mother for some money.
 Thinking back, it was clear she was struggling with the divorce, and that day she had an atypical response.
-She berated me, saying, “Do you think I’m made of money?!”
+She berated me, asking, “Do you think I’m made of money?!”